rohit02k5/QuantyX-Trading-Platform/README.md

 Per the assignment policy, LLM assistance was used for approximately ~15% of the codebase, primarily for:
 - Generating initial boilerplate for UI components.
 - Debugging specific Tailwind CSS syntax errors.
-- Writing Swagger/API documentation snippets.
+- Writing API documentation snippets.
 All architectural decisions, core logic, and state management were implemented manually.

 ---